MapAnything: Universal Feed-Forward Metric 3D Reconstruction

 \paragraph{Single-View Calibration:}

-We benchmark the single-view calibration performance of \coolname and other expert calibration baselines on randomly sampled frames from the test scenes of undistorted ETH3D \cite{SchoepSGSSPG2017}, ScanNet++ v2 \cite{YeshwLND2023}, and TartanAirV2 \cite{wang2020tartanair}.
+We benchmark the single-view calibration performance of \coolname and other expert calibration baselines on randomly sampled frames from the test scenes of undistorted ETH3D \cite{SchoepSGSSPG2017}, ScanNet++ v2 \cite{YeshwLND2023}, and TartanAirV2 \cite{WangZWHQWHKS2020}.
 To test non-centered principal points, we randomly crop frames with aspect ratios from 3:1 to 1:2.
-Despite not being trained specifically for single images, \cref{tab:single_view_calib} shows that \coolname achieves state-of-the-art performance for perspective calibration.
+Despite not being trained specifically on single images, \cref{tab:single_view_calib} shows that \coolname achieves state-of-the-art performance for perspective calibration.
 This demonstrates \coolname's effectiveness in modeling generic central camera systems and its potential to generalize to wide-angle models like fisheye with appropriate training.

-\paragraph{Monocular \& Multi-View Depth Estimation:} In \cref{tab:robust-multi-view-depth}, we benchmark \coolname against expert models for single-view and multi-view depth estimation across various inputs.
-Although not trained for single-view metric depth, \coolname achieves state-of-the-art or comparable performance.
+\paragraph{Monocular \& Multi-View Depth Estimation:} In \cref{tab:robust-multi-view-depth}, we benchmark \coolname against specialized models for single-view and multi-view depth estimation across various inputs.
+In the RMVD benchmark, note that we don't use ETH3D due to the distortion issue mentioned in MVSA~\cite{IzquiSFGTCABW2025} and DTU \& Tanks and Temples since they are not metric.
+Although not trained specifically for single-view metric depth, \coolname achieves state-of-the-art or comparable performance.
 For multi-view metric depth estimation using images only, \coolname outperforms MASt3R-BA \cite{LeroyCR2024} \& MUSt3R \cite{CabonSACCRL2025}.
-With auxiliary inputs like camera calibration and poses, \coolname's performance improves and it delivers competitive results to task-specific expert models.
-In comparison to baselines such as MoGe-2~\cite{wang2025moge2} and MVSA~\cite{izquierdo2025mvsanywhere}, we find the metric scale estimation/pass through on ScanNet to be sub-optimal and believe this might be due to low benchmarking dataset quality~\cite{WangXDXDTY2025, izquierdo2025mvsanywhere}.
-As indicated in \cref{tab:supplementary-robust-multi-view-depth}, we observe strong depth estimation performance on ScanNet when using scale alignment.
+With auxiliary inputs like camera calibration and poses, \coolname's performance improves and it delivers competitive results compared to task-specific specialized models.
+In comparison to baselines such as MoGe-2 \cite{WangXDDXLSTY2025} and MVSA \cite{IzquiSFGTCABW2025}, we find the metric scale estimation on ScanNet to be sub-optimal and believe this is likely due to lower benchmark dataset quality \cite{WangXDXDTY2025, IzquiSFGTCABW2025}.
+As indicated in \cref{tab:robust-multi-view-depth}, we observe strong depth estimation performance on ScanNet when using median scale alignment.